MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-setup-sales.md

 ---
-title: Overview of Tasks to Configure Sales Processes | Microsoft Docs
+title: Overview of Tasks to Configure Sales Processes
-description: Outlines tasks to set up rules and values to define your sales policies and processes.
+description: Overview of tasks required to set up rules and values that define your sales policies and processes including general set-up and finance related sales set-up.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual